Adolf Wach: Biography

 Wach retired in 1920 and died in Leipzig on 4 April 1926.
 He was buried next to his wife in Gsteig, Switzerland, where he had owned a holiday chalet.

 Family

-Wach was married to Elisabeth (Lili) Mendelsohn (1845–1910), youngest daughter of Felix Mendelsohn.
-They had six children, their son Hugo Wach became Professor for architecture and ornamentation at the Technical University of Berlin.
+Wach was married to Elisabeth (Lili) Mendelssohn (1845–1910), youngest daughter of Felix Mendelssohn.
+They had six children, their son Hugo Wach became Professor for architecture and ornamentation at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).
 Felix Wach, father of Joachim Wach, became a jurist and Saxon public official.
-The Wach family preserved the heritage of Felix Mendelsohn in a collection of letters, furniture and objects of art.
+The Wach family preserved the heritage of Felix Mendelssohn in a collection of letters, furniture and objects of art.